 Deciding whether or not to take a child to a funeral service is an extremely personal decision.
 It’s only natural to be concerned that your child will become bored, restless or even disrupt others during the service.
-However, depending on the age of the child, the experience could end up being a cathartic one for both adults and children.

 There are plenty of ways in which a child can be involved during both the funeral preparations and the service itself.
 Even if you decide against bringing your child on the day, including them in any of these activities can still have a positive impact on their relationships with death and grief, and provide them with a healthy experience and outlook going forward.

 Before you decide whether or not to take your child to a funeral service, it may be worth assessing the situation, and how they are coping with the loss of their loved one.
 It is all too easy to forget that children – even young children – also grieve, and will all grieve differently.